On 1 July 2025, NIWA merged with GNS Science to become Earth Sciences New Zealand.

 Media release

-NIWA meteorologists say people living in the North Island are likely to get the best views of the Matariki star cluster, particularly on Friday morning.
+NIWA meteorologists say people living in the upper North Island are likely to get the best views of the Matariki star cluster this week.